flavio/kuberlr/README.md

 kuberlr connects to the API server of your kubernetes cluster and figures out its version.

-The kubernetes cluster to talk with is obtained by looking at the `KUBECONFIG` environment variable or at `~/.kube/config`.
+kuberlr obtains the url of the kubernetes cluster either by looking at the `~/.kube/config` file or by reading the contents of the file referenced by the `KUBECONFIG` environment variable.

-Once the version of the remote server is know, kuberlr looks for the following
+Once the version of the remote server is know, kuberlr looks for a compatible version under the `~/.kuberlr/<GOOS>-<GOARCH>/` directory.

-binary: `~/.kuberlr/<GOOS>-<GOARCH>/kubectl-<remote server major version>.<remote server minor version>-<remote server patch level>`
+kuberlr reuses an already existing binary if it respects the kubectl version skew policy, otherwise it downloads the right one from the [upstream mirror](https://kubernetes.io/docs/tasks/tools/install-kubectl/). kuberlr downloads the kubectl binary to the following destination:

-If the kubectl binary does not exist, kuberlr will download it from the [upstream mirror](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+`~/.kuberlr/<GOOS>-<GOARCH>/kubectl-<remote server major version>.<remote server minor version>.<remote server patch level>`

 Finally kuberlr performs an [execve(2)](https://www.unix.com/man-page/bsd/2/EXECVE/) syscall and leaves the control to the kubectl binary.